 BT plans to move its voice network to VoIP (voice over internet protocol).
 VoIP doesn't run over copper lines, which allows more data to travel faster.
 It also makes the idea of line rental redundant because all you need for VoIP is an internet connection.

 40% of the UK market has already recognised that switching to a VoIP solution provides several key benefits:

 - It’s quicker to provision new lines.
-VoIP services are designed around modern "plug-and-play" infrastructures.
+Hosted VoIP solutions are designed around modern "plug-and-play" infrastructures.
 This allows you to expand your call centre or sales teams in minutes.